underlay/tasl.io/content/docs/coproducts.md

 ]
 ```

-This is really convenient because it means we don't have to worry about naming the two options `ex:doesNotHaveAFavoriteBook` and `ex:hasAFavoriteBook`, we can just write:
+This is really convenient because it means we don't have to worry about coming up with names for the two options `ex:doesNotHaveAFavoriteBook` and `ex:hasAFavoriteBook`; we can just write:

 ```tasl
 namespace ex http://example.com/